 When Steffan opened a soft play centre, called Sgiliau in Carmarthen, he did so completely bilingually from the outset.
-Bearing in mind his audience and all the parents who raise their children bilingually in the county, he set up the centre with a Welsh name, with bilingual staff, with a bilingual image and bilingual marketing materials from the outset.
+Bearing in mind his audience and all the parents who raise their children bilingually in the county, he set up a Welshspeaking centre, with bilingual staff, with a bilingual image and bilingual marketing materials from the outset.